 Yoonseob is trained as a chemical engineer with interdisciplinary expertise in nanotechnology, polymer chemistry, materials science, electronics and photonics.
-He is currently a postdoctoral associate in the lab of Prof. Timothy M. Swager at the Department of Chemistry, Massachusetts Institute of Technology, and his work demonstrated how rationally designed monomers and polymers contribute remarkably to solutions for key environmental problems, especially water and energy (Y. Kim et al. J.A.C.S.
+He is currently a postdoctoral associate in the lab of Prof. Timothy M. Swager at the Department of Chemistry, Massachusetts Institute of Technology, and his work demonstrated how rationally designed monomers and polymers contribute remarkably to solutions for key environmental problems, especially water purification and clean energy generation (Y. Kim et al. J.A.C.S.
 2018 and Y. Kim et al. ACS AMI 2017).
 An opportunity in the Swager lab allowed him to serve as a contributing editorial member to Synfacts journal.
 This experience has productively expanded his perspective on the fundamental basis of synthetic chemistry for materials engineering.

 When Yoon is not in the lab, he is less concerned with lowering his par than unwinding on the golf course.
 Alternatively, you can find him getting fired up during a doubles tennis match.
 He’s an internationalist, keenly seeking out the nuggets of local culture across the continents.
 History, art and cuisine are his touchstones for appreciating unique contributions to pioneering technology.
 So, you’re likely to find him enjoying schweins haxen with beers in the foothills of the Alps or absorbing Van Gogh’s Almond Blossom during a stroll down the canals.